Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Examples

 which has poles at $s=1/2 + \pi i n/ \log2$, for any integer $n\in\Z$.
 The second series (separated here only for emphasis) can be written as Again, we have a removable singularity at $s=3/2$, and the same series as above shows itself.
 Finally, we subtract off exactly Example \ref{lak}, and so the same poles will occur.
-Thus we see that the set of complex dimensions of $A$ is given by
+Thus we see that $\zet_A$ has a unique meromorphic extension to all of $\C$ and that the set of complex dimensions of $A$ is given by

 with all the complex dimensions being simple.
-Thus we recapture the dimensions of the 1/4th Cantor set itself, as well as the complex dimensions at each of the wormhole points. \end{example}
+Thus we recapture the dimensions of the 1/4th Cantor set itself, as well as what appears to be the complex dimensions at each of the wormhole points. \end{example}